Apps, online support and self-help

 Food can become a symptom, and sometimes a source, of emotional difficulties.

-It's important to seek help if you are aware that gambling, or any other activity, is becoming problematic for you.
+How to seek help if gambling is becoming problematic for you.

 Feeling homesick when you're at university is a very common experience.